tejaskotha/ASIC_DESIGN/README.md

  <summary><strong>Lab1</strong></summary>

  ### Description
-   In this lab we compile a simple C program using GCC and RISCV compliers.Then we compare the outputs
+   In this lab we compile a simple C program using GCC and RISCV compliers.
  ### Tasks
 1. Writing a simple C program to calculate sum of n numbers and execute the program using GCC.
 2. Execute the same C program using RISCV compiler and compare the results.